RAF Gambut: History

 Gambiut was an airfield of Regia Aeronautica.

-Axis forces captured Gambut on 17 June 1941, after the Battle of Tobruk.
-This was a significant blow to the Allies as the airfield had been used to provide air-support to the Allied forces besieged at Tobruk.
-The airfield saw use by the German Luftwaffe until its recapture by the New Zealand 4th Infantry Brigade on 25 November.
+Axis forces re-captured Gambut on 17 June 1941, after the Battle of Tobruk.
+This was a significant blow to the Allies as the airfield had been used to provide air-support to the Allied forces in the Siege of Tobruk.
+The airfield saw use by the Luftwaffe until its recapture by the New Zealand 4th Infantry Brigade on 25 November.

-Today the remains of the airfields – deteriorating under the desert sands – are visible on aerial photographs.
+Today the remains of the airfields – deteriorating under the desert sands – are no longer visible on aerial photographs.

 Airfields at Gambut

 This station consisted of six airfields known as Gambut 1 (LG139), this being the main airfield, Gambut 2 (LG142), Gambut 3 (LG143), Gambut West/Gambut 4 (LG156), Gambut 5 (LG159) and Gambut 6 (LG158).